StanJulia/Stan.jl/README.md

 Stan's cmdstan executable needs to be installed separatedly.
 Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).

 For more info on Stan, please go to <http://mc-stan.org>.

+## Versions

+### Version 7.0

+**This is a breaking update!**

+1. Use KeyedArray chains as default output format returned by read_samples.
+2. Drop the output_format keyword argument in favor of a regulare argument.
+3. Removed mostly outdated cluster and thread based examples.
+4. Added a new package DiffEqBayesStan.jl.